rybalkinsd/atom/lecture02/presentation/PITCHME.md

 #HSLIDE
 ## How gradlew works
-Our repository has many gragle projects
+Our repository has many gradle projects
-**build.gradle** - how to build concrete project
+**build.gradle** - how to build specific project

 #HSLIDE